26 Secret Signs Your Produce Has Gone Bad

 Grapefruit feels light.

 Like its citrus counterparts limes and oranges, grapefruit should feel heavy in your hand.
-If a grapefruit feels light, it has a lighter water content and therefore isn't as juicy (aka ripe) as it should be.
+If a grapefruit feels light, it has a lower water content and therefore isn't as juicy (aka ripe) as it should be.

 Mushrooms smell like fish.

 Um, ew!
 But believe it or not, it's true.
 To put mushrooms to the test, simply give 'em a whiff.
 If they smell more like salmon than they do veggies, then you'll definitely want to pass.
+And for more of the best food tips, here are 52 Life-Changing Kitchen Hacks That'll Make You Enjoy Cooking Again.